thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 `ctl00$ContentPlaceHolder1$pnlgrdSearchResult|ctl00$ContentPlaceHolder1$grdSearchResult$ctl23$ctl03`

-As before, we'll have to create the key value pair in the scraper to make the pagination request work.
+As before, we'll have to create this key value pair in the scraper to make the pagination request work.

 You can see that the `__EVENTTARGET` variable is set to the value of the argument passed to `__doPostBack()` in the page 2 link.